 Here are some suggestions from your peers on how to manage your time:

-"What worked best for me is when I look at the calendar and figure out how much time I have to work on [the dissertation proposal] and then allocated hours.
-I made a point of writing at least 5 days/week and, lo and behold, I actually got work done.”
+"What worked best for me was looking at the calendar and figuring out how much time I had to work on the dissertation proposal.
+I then allocated the hours.
+I made a point of writing at least five days a week and, lo and behold, I actually got work done.”

-I hope that these thoughts and suggestions help some of you manage this rather stressful, but ultimately, we hope, rewarding exercise.
+I hope these thoughts help some of you manage this rather stressful, but ultimately rewarding, exercise.
 I have two final points to emphasize.
-The first is simply to underscore what has been the main point of this memo, as summarized by Steve from "Blue's Clues" (far superior to his successor Joe): Break down the task into manageable steps and you will be far more likely to succeed.
-The second is also simple, and I hope, inspiring: the dissertation proposal is an extension of the qualifying exams.
-Where the qualifying established you as an expert in various fields of anthropological literature, the dissertation proposal establishes you as an expert in your particular project and its significance.
+The first is simply to underscore what I said earlier: break down the task into manageable steps, and you will be far more likely to succeed.
+The second is also simple and, I hope, inspiring: the dissertation proposal is an extension of the comprehensive exams.
+Where the comprehensive exams established you as an expert in various fields of anthropological literature, the dissertation proposal establishes you as an expert in your project and its significance.
 You should feel free to enjoy and explore that sense of expertise.

 - Anthropology Department statement of BLM solidarity and commitments

 - Undergraduate Program

 - Master of Arts in Anthropology

 - Learning Goals